 You’ll need to purchase a separate prescription drug plan to cover medications from the pharmacy.
 You can enroll in a Medicare Supplement or Medigap plan anytime if you can medically qualify.
 You can also qualify without medical underwriting if you’re in your Open Enrollment or a guarantee issue period.

 Medicare Advantage plans are another way to get your Medicare benefits and combine your Medicare Part A, B, and in most cases, Part D into one plan.
-They are Medicare Part C and cover additional benefits not included by your Medicare coverage.
+They are Medicare Part C and cover additional benefits not included in your Medicare coverage.

 Medicare Advantage plans have an Initial Enrollment Period that runs along with your IEP from the original Medicare.